Bethlehem Hebrew Congregation

 - Posted in: Churches, Worship & Spiritual

 Bethlehem Hebrew Congregation began in a store front on Main Street early in the 20th century.
-The congregation bought and renovated the Episcopal Church on Strawberry Hill Road in the 1920 and began holding worship services there around the summer of 1928.
+The congregation bought and renovated the Episcopal Church on Strawberry Hill Road in the 1920s and began holding worship services there in the summer of 1928.
+In the 1990s the renovation of the synagogue building was one of the major undertakings of BHC under the initiative and management of President Margery ‘Moocho’ Salomon, the first woman to head the BHC Board of Trustees.